Urban agriculture: Social

 Urban agriculture can have a large impact on the social and emotional well-being of individuals.
 UA can have an overall positive impact on community health, which directly impacts individuals social and emotional well-being.
 Urban gardens are often places that facilitate positive social interaction, which also contributes to overall social and emotional well-being.
+Urban agriculture sites have been noted as lowering crime rates generally in local neighborhoods.
 Many gardens facilitate the improvement of social networks within the communities that they are located.
 For many neighborhoods, gardens provide a "symbolic focus", which leads to increased neighborhood pride.
 Urban agriculture increases community participation through diagnostic workshops or different commissions in the area of vegetable gardens.
 Activities which involve hundreds of people.

 When individuals come together around UA, physical activity levels are often increased.
 This can also raise serotonin levels akin to working out at a gym.
 There is the added element of walking/biking to the gardens, further increasing physical activity and the benefits of being outdoors.

 UPA can be seen as a means of improving the livelihood of people living in and around cities.
 Taking part in such practices is seen mostly as an informal activity, but in many cities where inadequate, unreliable, and irregular access to food is a recurring problem, urban agriculture has been a positive response to tackling food concerns.
 Due to the food security that comes with UA, feelings of independence and empowerment often arise.
 The ability to produce and grow food for oneself has also been reported to improve levels of self-esteem or of self-efficacy.
 Households and small communities take advantage of vacant land and contribute not only to their household food needs but also the needs of their resident city.
 The CFSC states that: